The 39 Essential Guidelines Of Kitchen Design

 You should consider items to be stored at the first or last place of use.
 Heavy equipment should be stored near floor level.

-The ideal benchtop height (in relation to your height) is just below the elbow.
+The ideal benchtop height (in relation to your height) is approximately 150mm below the elbow.

 Rule 33 - Chair Pull-Out Distance